mattmeist/specster/README.md

 ## run_specster.R
 This function will take your specifications, and run the models on however many cores you'd like to use.

+### Note:
+If you want to run only a subset of the total number of specifications, please do so using the **resolution** argument in setup_specster(), *not* by subsetting the specifications as an argument to this function.
+If you do the latter, things go wrong, and quietly.

 ## plot_specster.R
 This function will plot your specifications.

+### Note:
-Note--you might prefer having more control over your plots.
-If so, dig into the code.
+You might prefer having more control over your plots.
+If so, dig into the function here, *or* use this walkthrough: https://dcosme.github.io/2019/02/26/specification-curve-example/.